 Let's just clear something up right away.
 These reviews are our honest opinions - you don't have to agree with them.
 If we like your favourite bourbon and give it a good review then that's great - high five.
-If however we don't, and thus write about how bad we think it is, then instead of just doing the internet standard and telling us we're wrong, we suck, we don't know anything about bourbon, we would like to hear your take on it in the comments.
+If we don't, then instead of just doing the internet standard and telling us' we're wrong', 'we suck', 'we don't know anything about bourbon', we would like to hear your take on it in the comments.
 Honestly, tell us what you think about it, why you like it, what you smell and taste that we didn't, and why we should maybe give it another go?
 It's alright to have different opinions and we want to hear yours.

 Our aim here is to build a site and a community that welcomes different views.
 It should be a friendly place for amateurs (like the Bourbon Gents themselves) and experienced people alike, to share their perspective and have good natured open discussions on the drink we all love.

 Good, now we have that out of the way, let's look a bit more at how exactly we will be structuring the review.
 We're not doing anything ground breaking here so it should be familiar to those already checking out other bourbon and whiskey sites.
 Firstly (well after the picture of the bottle taken in Mav's kitchen) we will give some standard facts about the bourbon we are reviewing (who makes it, how old it is, volume percentage, mash bill etc), and if we don't know then we will make it clear that we couldn't find the information and maybe if we're feeling brave give a best guess.
 After that we will scourer the internet for the most interesting (well what we think is interesting anyway) history or information we can dig up on the bottle or manufacturer.